These are notes from a short trip to Tirana in 2019, where it rained non-stop for the entire duration of my stay.

 One of the few ways of getting a larger house for an individual family was to reach 11 children.
 A joke says that an ambitious family planned to reach this target, so they kept having kids in an increasingly cramped flat, and then when finally they got pregnant for the 11th time, communism fell and they now had 11 children to feed.
 Housing in Albania was suboptimal not just for the enemies of the people, but also for the nomenklatura.
 Even Hoxha’s residence presents itself as a thoroughly unimpressive petit-borgeois house with a small garden (see Ceausescu’s Spring Palace for comparison), located in a neighborhood for party leaders inaccessible to the general public.
 It seems that the dictator spent most of his free time at home, reading banned books, writing lengthy essays about everything, and chain-smoking.

 An extraordinary testament to the secretive madness of the regime is visible in the so-called bunkerization of Albania.
-Hoxha believed that the West would finally invade Albania and launch a large scale programme to build defensive structures across the country.
+Hoxha believed that the West would finally invade Albania and launched a large scale programme to build defensive structures across the country.
 From 1968 onward, the regime built about 175,000 bunkers of different sizes, draining resources from housing and other desperately needed investment.
 These concrete structures, as one can imagine, were used only for incessant drills that reinforced nationalist paranoia, providing one bunker for every 20 inhabitants.
 If the regime showed the same efficiency in producing clothes, TVs, and cars instead of gulags, bunkers, and spies, perhaps history would have been kinder to Hoxha.

 Hippies and priests not welcome